GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Rose A. Lorenzi

 Rose A. Lorenzi passed away on Wednesday, Nov.
 24, 2004, at her daughter's home in Truckee, at the age of 96 years.
 She was born in Oakland, on March 6, 1908 to Vito Silvester and Philomena Riccetta.
 She was the sixth of their eight children, Frank, Joe, Al, Mike, Mary, Rose, Theresa and Genevieve.
-All of them preceded Rose in death, as did Julius Lorenzi, to whom Rose was married on Sept.
+All of them preceded Rose in death, as did Julius Lorenzi, to whom Rose was marriage on Sept.
 23, 1928, in Oakland.
 They had 35 years together before Julius died on March 15, 1963.
 Rose worked at Lerners in San Francisco until she retired.
 A loving mother and a great cook, her life was devoted to her family and her faith.
 Ten years ago, she moved from Oakland to Winters to be close to her family.
 She is survived by her son, Paul Lorenzi and his wife, Barbara, of Winters; daughters, Gloria Filipelli and (late) husband, Antonio, of Rolling Meadows, Illinois, Alberta Ruppert and husband, Bill, of Truckee; also by 11 grandchildren and 18 great-grandchildren.
 Rose is also survived by her nephew, Art Vierra, of Pleasant Hill.
 A Catholic Requiem Mass was held on Monday, Nov.
 29, at 11 a.m. at St. Anthony Catholic Church in Winters, with Father Chuck and others doing a superb job in memory of Rose.
 On Tuesday, Nov.
 30, Rose was buried icon next to Julius at Holy Sepulchre Cemetery, in Hayward.

 LOSOYA